Perhaps it's time to restructure the US Senate. The US Senate has undergone reform before.

 I see a lot of bullying going on in states, between rural and metropolitan areas.

-This is why I would like to propose the electoral college system be extended to the election of US Senators and state senators.
+This is why I would like to propose the electoral college system be extended to the election of US Senators.

-In this proposal, each county would receive I electoral vote for every x,000 voters, plus 1 electoral vote per county.
+In this proposal, each county would receive 1 electoral vote for every x,000 voters, plus 1 electoral vote per county.

-This would be figured into the numbers for the election of state and US Senators.
+This would be figured into the numbers for the election of US Senators.
 This would help prevent bullying of rural counties.

-Electoral College would not be necessary for HoR seats, because each state is divided into districts which make elections fairer.
+Electoral College would not be necessary for House of Representative seats, because each state is divided into districts which make elections fairer.

-This would make Senate elections as fair as HoR elections.
+This would make US Senate elections as fair as US House of Representatives elections.

-One advantage to no term limits is that there are people who have been in elected office long enough to understand how ‘the swamp’ works.
+One advantage to no term limits for Congress is that there are people who have been in elected office long enough to understand how ‘the swamp’ works.

 A large part of the swamp seems to operate apart from elected officials; it has a life of its own.